 RS data are acquired by the ground instrumentation at DSN stations at Goldstone, California; Canberra, Australia; and Madrid, Spain.
+(During the F ring and proximal orbits, additional European Space Agency (ESA) ground stations were employed as well.)
 The microwave signals are captured using 34- or 70-m diameter antennas and are mixed to lower frequencies where they are sampled, averaged, and recorded for later analysis.
-Two- and three-way uplink transmissions can be modulated with ranging codes, which allow determination of round-trip times after correlation with the modulation on the downlink signal.
+Twoand three-way uplink transmissions can be modulated with ranging codes, which allow determination of round-trip times after correlation with the modulation on the downlink signal.
 Status and performance of the uplink, downlink, and ground antenna systems is recorded in files of 'monitor' data.
-RS data are acquired via two types of receivers, closed- and open-loop.
+RS data are acquired via two types of receivers, closedand open-loop.

 The ground stations are pointed via the following techniques.
 Conical scan is dynamical ground antenna pointing during which the boresight is offset from the predicted pointing by a small amount; the observed degradation in signal level is used to determine a new best pointing direction.
 This is repeated in such a way that the pointing follows a conical path around the best direction; it is not used when the signal is expected to undergo significant amplitude changes.
-The monopulse technique uses relative amplitude and phase between TE{11} and TE{21} circular waveguide mode signals generated in a special Kaband feed.
-Aberation correction is a pointing adjustment to account for real motion of the signal source against the sky background during the one-way light travel time.
+The monopulse technique uses relative amplitude and phase between TE{11} and TE{21} circular waveguide mode signals generated in a special Ka-band feed.
+Aberration correction is a pointing adjustment to account for real motion of the signal source against the sky background during the one-way light travel time.
 During uplink, the antenna is pointed to the location where the spacecraft will be at the time the signal arrives rather than toward its geometric location at the time of transmission.